pw0908/CUiSING/README.md

 The Ising model is a lattice model in which spins interact via magnetic interactions, and also interact with an externally applied external field.
 Spins can be in one of two states, up or down.
 The Hamiltonian for the simple Ising model is,
 $$H(\{\mathbf{s}\})=-\frac{J}{2}\sum_i\sum_j s_i s_j - h\sum_i s_i$$
+where the first sum is over all spins, and their nearest neighbors.

-In Markov Chain Monte Carlo (MCMC) a series of moves are attempted, and accepted based on probabilistic criteria.
+In Markov Chain Monte Carlo (MCMC) a series of moves are attempted, and accepted based on probabilistic criteria to drive the system to the lowest free energy state.
 In this package, we have implemented the Metropolis-Hastings algorithm which uses the Boltzmann weight from statistical mechanics combined with detailed balance.
 ## CPU Demo

 This package features CPU based implementations in three different programming languages; C++, Julia, and Python.
 The purpose is to compare the CPU performance of basic Ising monte carlo simulations.
 Later, parallelization and GPU performance will be compared between the 3 languages as well.

-Each of the cpu codes are self contained in their respective folders within CuISING/.
+Each of the cpu codes are self contained in their respective folders within CUiSING/.
 The following sections describe how to run each of the CPU codes.

 ### C++